 I’m northern so fully aware of the benefits a builders brew has to offer and whenever I feel rough I actually crave the taste of tea as popping the kettle on was my parents’ answer to any ailment.
-Both green and black tea offer the same immune boosting benefits with their disease-fighting polyphenols and flavonoids.
+Both green and black tea offers the same immune-boosting benefits with their disease-fighting polyphenols and flavonoids.
 These antioxidants seek out free radicals that damage our cells and destroy them.
 Both caffeinated and decaffeinated are effective.
-Loose leaf will have higher amounts of antioxidants and it’s always best not to pour boiling water straight onto the teabag, let the water cool a little first to protect it’s antioxidant capacity.
+Loose-leaf will have higher amounts of antioxidants and it’s always best not to pour boiling water straight onto the teabag, let the water cool a little first to protect its antioxidant capacity.

 White or Sweet Potatoes

 Both are a great carb of choice offering glucose which is vital for healthy white blood cell function, vitamin C and fibre.
 Sweet potatoes and other orange vegetables also provide beta-carotene a precursor for vitamin A which is integral for skin and gut health, both defence lines for our immune system.
 White potatoes eaten cold also contain a fibre known as resistant starch which helps feed the bacteria in our gut improving bacterial balance.

 Sage has powerful antiseptic properties and has been used for years to treat sore throats, sinus congestion and coughs in particular (it’s not to be used during pregnancy or breastfeeding).
 You can easily make sage tea by doing the following: